 That’s my formula for writing my short-form LinkedIn posts.
 It’s worked well for me since 2017.
 Adapt it and use it as you will.

-This article was based on one of the slides from my How not to be a LinkedIn Loser video course.
+This article was based on one of the slides from my online LinkedIn course.
 If you want all my best thinking on LinkedIn, that’s the place to look.